Microsoft/azure-docs.pt-pt/articles/azure-maps/tutorial-search-location.md

 ### <a name="service-module"></a>Módulo Serviço

-1. No manipulador de eventos do `ready` mapa, construa o URL do serviço de pesquisa adicionando o seguinte código Javascript.
+1. No manipulador de eventos do `ready` mapa, construa o URL do serviço de pesquisa adicionando o seguinte código JavaScript.

     ```JavaScript
    // Use SubscriptionKeyCredential with a subscription key